intel/rv-brs-test-suite/docs/RV-BRS-Test-Suite_Developer_Guide.md

 Note: Use the patched file located in `common/patches` and apply the patch within the `script/brsi/scripts/build-scripts/build_brsi.sh` before changes are accepted.

-## Updating Components in BRS Test Suite
+## Updating Components version in BRS Test Suite
-To update components, such as UEFI-SCT or fwts, along with a private component in the BRS test suite, follow these steps:
+To update components, such as UEFI-SCT or linux, along with a private component in the BRS test suite, follow these steps:

 1. Update the `<repository>` and/or `<branch/tag/commit>` element(s) in the `brsi/scripts/build-scripts/get_source.sh` file.
 2. Remove the old directory and run `brsi/scripts/build-scripts/get_brsi_source.sh` to update the component.
 3. Follow the `README.md` to build the project and confirm that the updated component version is included in the final image.

+### Updating FWTS version in BRS Test Suite
+Since the FWTS was a builtin package of buildroot, its version depend on that of buildroot.
+If you need a different FWTS, a fresh patch was needed to update the FWTS version(`common/patches/build_fwts_version.patch`).
+Once you updated the aforementioned patch, please remove the old buildroot source directory and run the `get_brsi_source.sh` again to include the changes.

 For any issues or further queries, please feel free to raise them as a GitHub issue.